The power of Prayer

 To pray in the synagogue, where all the good and pious people are, so that you too may be thought good and pious, or at a street corner, where you can be seen down two streets at once—that is all.
 What more can happen?
 They already have their reward, which is to be seen and perhaps admired by others, or perhaps not!
 But to pray in the little cupboard where the blankets were kept (to be brought into the big room at night), in a place, that is to say, where no one would think of looking for you, and certainly no one would suspect you of saying your prayers there, that brings permanent results, for the power runs free without interference from others and without distractions of any kind.

 If you have not realised it already, then now is the time to know that real prayer is ATTUNEMENT.
 But you cannot tune any instrument while other noises intervene.
 Silence is needed.
 The picture language of the verses from Matthew quoted above refer primarily not to any particular place of prayer, but to its method and meaning.
 As to method, there are some who are able to find the necessary inner silence and can 'shut the door' within themselves, even in the midst of the world's activities and while others are present.
 Most of us probably are glad to be alone to pray, with outward silence to help.
-But it is the inner silence which is necessary and which must be attained before true prayer can begin.
+But it is inner silence which is necessary; to still the chatter of the lower mind or self.
+Only then can true prayer can begin.

 The need for private praying does not exclude corporate worship.
 We are told to pray together, as in Matthew chapter 18, verses 19 and 20.
 "For where two or three are gathered together in my name, there am I in the midst of them."
 Where the conditions are right the power is greater.
 A car with several cylinders is more powerful than a motorcycle with one.
 But it has more to do and needs them all.
 The power, and consequent responsibility of a praying Church could be immense, if all were in tune.
 But ask yourself—if you are, or were a member of any church—how often does this happen?
 If you are honest, you will agree with me that such attunement is very rare indeed.
 Here the 'open' reward may be corporate on earth, which may bring about a sense of increasing fellowship and influence among a congregation.
 But the reward must be individual.
 For each one of us is at a different stage on the long journey, and must reach the goal by himself.